• Skip to primary navigation

 That’s an easy one!
 Use vanilla extract – it will work just fine.
 I do prefer the almond extract along with the orange, but vanilla is still delicious.

-• What should I serve with the Orange Breakfast Crescents?
+What should I serve with the Orange Breakfast Crescent Rolls?

-Orange breakfast crescents would pair perfectly with these Maple Glazed Breakfast Meatballs and my Mason Jar Breakfast Parfaits for a delightful brunch spread!
+Orange breakfast crescents would pair perfectly with these Maple Glazed Breakfast Meatballs for a delightful brunch spread!
 We also enjoy them served with a big bowl of fresh fruit.

 We have even been known to eat these breakfast rolls as a dessert because our family loves them so much.
 I often make them as gifts for people who’ve had a new baby, some surgery, a death in the family, or just for someone who needs a lift.